Politics has been added to My Courses

 Second Year

-During your second year you will study the government and politics of the USA and engage in comparative politics with the UK.
-You will explore the nature of the American Constitution, the ideology of America’s political parties, the influence of pressure groups, voting behaviour, the power of the president, and the role of race and ethnic politics.
-We will analyse the 2020 election and explore the Trump phenomenon, and why there has been a collapse of centrist politics in the USA.
+During your second year you will study Anarchism and the government and politics of the USA, and engage in comparative politics with the UK.
+You will explore the nature of the American Constitution, the ideology of America’s political parties, the influence of pressure groups, voting behaviour, the power of the President, and the role of race and ethnic politics.
+We will analyse the 2024 election and explore the Trump phenomenon, and why there has been a collapse of centrist politics in the USA.

 Unit 1: Politics of the UK